arturhayne/FlightService/README.md

     - Validating domain logic (business decision)
  - Meaningful names: variables, methods have meaningful names preventing any unnecessary comment.
  - Formatting: Classes are following PSR code style.
- - Respect of law of demeter: a module should not know the innards od the objects its manipulates.
+ - Respect of law of demeter: a module should not know the innards of the objects its manipulates.
  - Some Design patterns: Repository, factory method

  ## How to Run the tests